Librarika/manual/docs/cataloging.md

 * Please go to the `Dashboard -> Catalogs -> Catalog Items` section.

-* Locate the item you want to edit from your catalog and click on the `View` link on the right to the item.
+* Locate the item you want to edit from your catalog and click on the `View` link on the right to that item.

 	![Catalog item view option](img/catalog-item-view-option.png)